gzjiayi/lyric-sidekick/README.md

 ---
 ## Limitations
 - You’ll need your own **Spotify Developer account** and app to get a `CLIENT_ID` and set a redirect URI
 - The backend isn’t hosted anywhere.
-You have to run `auth-server.js` locally for login and playback to work
+You have to run `auth-server.cjs` locally for login and playback to work
 - There’s no installer yet.
 The app runs from `npm start`

 ---